 For concert dates please visit our What's On.

-Rising Stars Sudents: Download a performance request form from the ‘Forms’ tab on this website.
+Rising Stars Students: Download a performance request form from the ‘Forms’ tab on this website.

 3. Music skills

-All students in the program attend a weekly Music Skills class on Saturday mornings.
+All students in the Senior and Junior programs attend a weekly Music Skills class on Saturday mornings.
 Working together in small groups with the Conservatorium’s highly experienced teachers they study music theory, music history, aural, sight singing and musical analysis.
 These areas are essential in providing a sound background for all musicians and are vital preparation for advanced musical study and a successful musical future.
 Advanced students attend the Advanced Seminar classes which are presented by professional musicians and musicologists.

 Chamber Music Elective